sheetcopilot/sheetcopilot.github.io/README.md

-Website for PaLM-E: An Embodied Multimodal Language Model
+Website for SheetCopilot: Bringing Software Productivity to the Next Level through Large Language Models